mmenanno/media_usage_finder/README.md

 Path mappings are crucial for matching files across different Docker containers.
 There are two types:

-1. **Local Path Mappings** - How media-finder sees paths vs actual Unraid paths
+1. **Local Path Mappings** - How media-finder sees paths vs actual host paths
-1. **Service Path Mappings** - How each service (Plex, Sonarr, etc.) sees paths vs actual Unraid paths
+1. **Service Path Mappings** - How each service (Plex, Sonarr, etc.) sees paths vs actual host paths

+**Note:** The application stores its configuration and database in `/appdata` which should be mapped to a persistent volume on your host.

 Example: